-La Roche College, in conjunction with UPMC (University of Pittsburgh Medical Center), provides comprehensive care for all of its student athletes.
+La Roche University, in conjunction with UPMC (University of Pittsburgh Medical Center), provides comprehensive care for all of its student athletes.
 This coverage includes having a Certified Athletic Trainer present at all practices and home events.
 In addition to the full-time coverage, the partnership with UPMC not only allows La Roche student athletes direct access to the finest in Sports Medicine physicians and Orthopedic surgeons, but also to physical therapy, sports nutritionists, sports performance training, neuropsychologists for concussion care, and access to all other specialists within the hospital system.
 The UPMC Health System Sports Medicine program is the area's leader in the prevention, care, treatment and rehabilitation of sports injuries.

 |Physical Examination Packet|

 A Certified Athletic Trainer is a qualified allied health care professional educated and experienced in the management of health care problems associated with sports participation.
 In cooperation with physicians and other allied health care personnel, the Athletic Trainer functions as an integral member of the athletic health care team at the Center for Sports Medicine and La Roche University.
 The Athletic Trainer functions in cooperation with medical personnel, athletic and school administrators, coaches and parents, and insurance companies in the development and coordination of efficient and responsive athletic health care delivery systems.
 The domains of the profession of Athletic Training include: prevention, recognition and evaluation, management / treatment and disposition, rehabilitation, organization and administration, and clinical education and counseling.